Financial Aid FAQs

 Merit and talent awards are offered to students who show academic promise through proven high school records or ability within the performing arts or athletics.
 Among these awards are the Academic Scholarship, Athletic Grant-in-Aid, Jordan College of the Arts Award, and Transfer Scholarships.

 The Academic Scholarship is awarded with the offer of admission.
-All awards will be part of your financial aid notification.
+All awards will be part of your Financial Aid Offer.

-Butler requires the Free Application for Federal Student Aid (FAFSA) be submitted by March 1 each year to receive maximum consideration of all aid.
-Incoming students may complete the FAFSA between October 1 and December 1 to receive an earlier financial aid notification.
+Butler requires the Free Application for Federal Student Aid (FAFSA) be submitted by April 15 each year to receive maximum consideration of all aid.
+Incoming students may complete the FAFSA during our December recommended FAFSA filing period to receive an earlier Financial Aid Offer.
 Complete the FAFSA at www.fafsa.gov and list our school code: 001788.

 An FSA ID is a username and password that both the student and parent must each use to complete the FAFSA and the Federal loan process.
 An FSA ID can be created at https://fsaid.ed.gov/npas/index.htm.
 If you do not have one at the time that you fill out the FAFSA, you will be prompted to apply for one.
 It is very important that each FSA ID user have a unique email address.
 The username and password will be used each year to file the FAFSA.

-The Office of Financial Aid sends financial aid notifications beginning in mid-February to new students (first years and transfers) who have been admitted to the University, submitted the FAFSA, and have completed their financial aid file.
+The Office of Financial Aid sends Financial Aid Offers beginning in March to new students (first-years and transfers) who have been admitted to the University, submitted the FAFSA, and have completed their financial aid file.

 Yes.
 The Net Price Calculator is available to give you an estimate of financial aid and what your family’s out-of-pocket expenses may be.